 B.A.
 (History and International Studies, with a minor in Archaeology and Cultural Heritage Interpretation, Loras College, 2011) and M.A.
 (History, University of Northern Iowa, 2015).
 Werner previously worked as a part-time field assistant for Tallgrass from 2009-2012 and is a new addition in 2017 as a part-time Research Associate conducting historical research and assisting in archaeological and architectural/historical field investigations and report writing.

 Project Assistant - Dan McCullough

 B.A.
 (History with a minor in Anthropology, Marquette University, 1998).
 Assists with all levels of field investigation and post-field artifact processing as well as general project and office assistance.

 Project Assistant - Lisa Goffstein

 A.A.S.
 (Parks and Natural Resources, Kirkwood Community College, 1986; also, attended Mt.
 Mercy College as a Biology major and Prescott college for Environmental Science).
 Assists with all levels of field investigation, post-field artifact analysis, and curation activities.

-Research Assistants, Ashlynn Brown and Addison Marsengill, are both recent graduates of the University of Iowa’s Anthropology program, including museum studies.
-Brown and Marsengill assist with archaeology and architectural/historical field investigations, research, and post-field processing activities.
+Research Assistants, Ashlynn Brown, Addison Marsengill, and Jeb Rosebrook are recent graduates of the University of Iowa’s Anthropology program.
+Brown, Marsengill, and Rosebrook assist with archaeology and architectural/historical field investigations, research, and post-field processing activities.